Product Questions & Ordering

 My zipper seems broken after some use.
 What can I do to fix it?

 To avoid damaging your zipper, make sure to always align the bottom of the zipper before sliding up.
-Do so by checking to make sure the tapes at the bottom of the zipper of even.
+Do so by checking to make sure the tapes at the bottom of the zipper are even.
 If the zipper coils do not stay attached together when sliding your zipper slider up, then your slider is probably worn out.
 Luckily, most zipper slider repairs can be done at home!
 If you think you need a replacement zipper slider, please email us and we would be happy to mail you a new slider set with instructions on how to repair it!

 Can I repair small tears myself?